-The relationship between the Dutch employer and the employee is based on an employment contract which usually contains in the rules and regulations both parties must follow, the obligation of the employer to pay the employee and the undertaking by the employee to perform the activities required by the employee.
-These contracts can be on a definite period of time or indefinite period of time and can be in written or oral.
+The relationship between the Dutch employer and the employee is governed by the Employment Law in Netherlands and it is based on an employment contract which usually contains in the rules and regulations that must be followed by both parties, the obligation of the employer to pay the employee and the employee’s agreement to perform the activities required by the employee.
+These contracts can be for a definite period of time or an indefinite period of time and can be written or oral.

 Before signing an employment contract, both parties can agree on a trial period after which can decide if the collaboration will continue or not.

 In this article, our Dutch lawyers highlight the main issues that need to be taken into account by employers and employees.
 Do not hesitate to reach out to us if you have questions about other matters concerning the Labor Law in Netherlands or if you are in need of legal representation in case of employment disputes.

 Our team can also answer questions about other topics, such as Dutch company formation, bank account creation, and more.

 Employer and employee obligations in the Netherlands

 The Employment Law in Netherlands is one that offers a significant degree of protection for employees.
 These apply both to Dutch citizens, and to foreign nationals working in the country.
 The Dutch labor law has received a series of important amendments that started to come into force starting on January 1, 2022, or at a later date.

 In the Netherlands, the employment contract is the agreement between the employer and the employee (agreed upon in written form or verbally) which governs their relationship and the terms of employment.
 It is essential and its conclusion is not mandatory as part of the Dutch Labor Law.
 Both parties follow the provisions of this document (in its decided form, fixed-term or permanent), as well as the mandatory provisions of the Employment Law.

 Some of the important issues that need to be taken into account when hiring employees under the Employment Law in Netherlands include the following: